Best Cycling Power Meter

 - Mountain bikes – buy a product specifically designed for that usage.
 Although easy trail riding with power meter pedals may well be occasionally fine ie where you won’t fall off or bang into something very hard.
 You might find that trail riding can produce massive power spikes as the bike bangs around…my record is over 2000w in that scenario.
 If only it were true.

 - Other metrics – most power meters will also produce cadence.
-Some power meters produce other metrics linked to the efficiency of your pedal stroke or application of force to the pedal.
+Some power meters produce other metrics linked to the efficiency of your pedal stroke or the application of force to the pedal.
 Cadence is useful and actionable, the other metrics ‘less so’.
 Don’t worry about those ‘other metrics’ unless you have a VERY specific need.

 For 80% of cyclists I just can’t see any reason why you would not buy the Favero ASSIOMA power meter pedal solution.
 It really is a no-brainer…IF you can afford it.